Rupert Neve: Career

 Neve worked on microphone preamplifiers, equalizers, compressors and early large format mixing consoles.
 Many of his long discontinued products are considered classic equipment and are sought after by the professionals in the recording industry.
 This has resulted in several companies releasing products that are Neve replicas or clones.
 He is often credited for designing the modern recording console.
 In 1989, he was inducted into the Mix Hall of Fame, and in 1997 he was the third person to receive a Technical Grammy Award for lifetime accomplishment.
 In a 1999 survey conducted by Studio Sound magazine he was selected by his peers as the number one audio personality of the 20th century.
 Dave Grohl interviewed Neve for the 2013 documentary Sound City, a documentary about the recording studio of the same name.
 Some of his customers included music groups Aerosmith, Nirvana, and recording studio Abbey Road Studios in addition to Sound City Studios.

 Associated companies

 Neve and AMS Neve

 Neve's first company was a manufacturer of high-end recording consoles in England.
 It operated out of Neve's home at first, and moved to its own premises in the late 1960s.
 It was sold in 1973 to Bonochord Group of companies and Rupert Neve left the company in 1975.
+As a condition of the sale Neve signed a 10-year non-compete agreement.
 The original Neve group was sold to Siemens in 1985.
 Siemens then merged Neve with another UK audio console manufacturer AMS (Advanced Music Systems) and formed AMS Neve.
 The company was later sold to Tom Misner of the School of Audio Engineering.